The following article gives information about diabetes and what causes it.

 b) Hypoglycaemia - when there is an abnormally small amount of sugar in the blood.

-Type 1 usually first appears under the age of 35, particularly in adolescents and develops rapidly.
+Type 1 usually first appears under the age of 30, particularly in adolescents and it can develop rapidly.

 Type 2 diabetes